Krishnamohan-Yerrabilli/Deployment-on-K8s-cluster-using-jenkins-CI-CD/README.md

 So we need to log in to Docker Hub here so we can easily push the latest image so what we're trying  <br>
 to accomplish here is we have the latest image and we also maintain a version based on the build

-We build number 1 means v1, it contains a fresh image
+It builds v1, it contains a fresh image

-If the second time it builds another image, (build a v2) so that the second contains the latest  <br>
+If the second time it builds another image v2, so that the second contains the latest  <br>
 image, we are performing a version, also, we have to separate the latest image

 So what are the necessary pre-requisites to follow: